-Background: The most common cause of LSS is spinal degeneration from wear and tear due to aging and osteoarthritis, although many other causes, including bone disease, malformations, tumors, injury, and herniated disks, have also been described.
+Background: The most common cause of LSS is wear and tear in the spine, due to aging and arthritis.
+There are also other, less common, causes for spinal stenosis such as injury, birth defects, rheumatoid arthritis, bone disease, tumors, and herniated disks.

-History and Symptoms: The most common symptom of LSS is pain in the buttocks, thigh, calf, and groin.
+History and Symptoms: The most common symptom of LSS is pain in the low back, buttocks, thigh, calf, and groin.
 Patients may also experience tingling sensations, weakness, cramping, or fatigue in the legs.
-Symptoms usually occur in both legs with walking.
-Pain often improves upon sitting or leaning forward as if “pushing a shopping cart”.
+The symptoms are usually worse with walking or standing, and better with sitting or leaning forward, such as leaning over a shopping cart.

-Rehab Management: Treatment includes modification of activities that increase pain, rehabilitation exercises for strengthening and flexibility, and back support braces.
-Medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), opiates, medications used to treat nerve pain, and muscle relaxants, are available to treat pain.
+Rehab Management: Physical medicine and rehabilitation (PM&R) physicians who are trained in spine care are experts in rehabilitation management of low back pain and spinal stenosis.
+Treatment includes rehabilitation exercises in physical therapy focusing on posture correction, core strengthening and hamstring flexibility.
+Back support braces may be used for a short period of time to provide support, but long-term use can weaken your core muscles.
+Medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), nerve pain medications, and muscle relaxants, are options to help control the pain while participating in a rehabilitation program.
 Epidural steroid injections, acupuncture, and electrical stimulation can also be used for symptom relief.
-Surgery is another option, and 80% of patients report some symptom relief after surgery.
+Surgical referral is another option, and 80% of patients report some symptom relief after surgery.

 Other Resources for Patients and Families: Home exercise programs are useful for patients to maintain mobility, strength, and range of motion.
-Patients and families should be educated on activity modifications, and vocational rehabilitation may be useful to enable the patient to return to work.
+Although patients may experience relief from epidural steroid injections or medications, these effects are generally temporary, and rehabilitation is essential.